 If you come up with a unique way of doing this, please post pictures below.

 Step 6: My Method/Results

 Above is a picture of both of my pumpkins... as the one on the left senses that I am in front of it, the other lights up.
-The video at the beginning of this instructable is of my brother walking by Jack, and witnessing Lantern light up.
+The video at the beginning of this instructable is of my sister walking by Jack, and witnessing Lantern light up.
 My method for mounting the ultrasonic sensor was giving my pumpkin an eye patch made of duct tape, and drilling out holes which I put the ultrasonic senor through.
 I mounted my bluetooth module near the right eye hole.
 The other bluetooth module is mounted near the mouth opening of the other pumpkin.
 Notice the larger pumpkin is carved to look scary.
 There are many ways of doing this, but my favorite is a large serrated mouth.